eoas-ubc/eoas-ubc.github.io/docs/crash_course-shells.md

-# Powershell, Git and System Administration Crash Course
+# Powershell and Command Line Crash Course

----

-## Intro
+By A. Loeppky, Teaching Assistant and OCESE project supporter.

-The purpose of this tutorial is to aid students who lack formal background in computer science by introducing several extremely helpful tools used for developing code keeping files organized.
+The purpose of this tutorial is to help students or instructors who lack formal background in computer science by introducing several extremely helpful tools used for developing code keeping files organized.

-The focus of this page is on learning to navigate your computer via a command line interface like **Windows Powershell** or **Bash**.
+On this page we will learn how to navigate your computer via a command line interface like **Windows Powershell** or **Bash**.
 This is a useful skill for any programmer to have, and is essential for installing and using many computational tools available to scientists for data analysis.

+A second "crash course" - [Using Git](crash_course-git.md) -  covers use of **Git** to track changes to files and **Github** as a remote file backup system, to prevent the dreaded "computer crashes the week before a thesis defense, leaving you with nothing" scenario.

-## Part 1: Using a Shell
+## Using a Shell

 Using a shell is a great skill for aspiring scientific programmers to develop.
 In the past, a shell with a *command line interface* was the only way to interact with a computer, entering commands line by line into a *prompt*.
 Nowadays, operating systems and most production-grade programs/applications include a *graphical user interface (GUI),* which is the collection of mouse buttons, pull down menus, text boxes, etc. that users use to interact with a program.
 As scientists, oftentimes the tools we need to access (or write ourselves) for analyzing data are limited to fairly rudimentary inputs and outputs on the command line, as GUIs are rather labour intensive to develop.
 Since we would rather focus on solving scientific problems instead of learning the complicated art of "front end programming" (i.e. developing graphical user interfaces), a small investment in time learning to use a shell for running programs will pay huge dividends, and grant us easier access to a huge array of computational tools for doing science.